Traveling Down Oregon’s Coast

 Whispering Spruce Trail is a super short 0.2 mile hike out to a stone parapet that was built by Civilian Conservation Corps back in the 1930s.
 From here we watched the sunset and I would agree, the view of the Oregon coast was amazing.

 The next day we stopped in downtown Florence because we needed WiFi to work on some stuff.
-It was a cute little downtown but two specific things caught my eye.
-The view from the marina was really unique; the scenery across the Siuslaw River was strange shades of blues and grays that were caused by smoke in the air from a fire somewhere in the forest.
-And the other thing was a saltwater taffy shop.
-When I was little, my next door neighbor in NYC would bring me saltwater taffy and I remember how much I enjoyed eating them.
+It was a cute little downtown but two specific things caught my eye: The view from the marina was really unique - the scenery across the Siuslaw River was strange shades of blues and grays that were caused by smoke in the air from a fire somewhere in the forest; and the other thing was a saltwater taffy shop.
+When I was little, Sal, my next door neighbor in NYC, would bring me saltwater taffy.
+I remember how much I enjoyed eating them.
 I bought a handful of them and sadly, they weren’t as good as I remembered.
 Just like Twinkies.

 OREGON SAND DUNES